timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 007-SOCIAL SECURITY/SUBCHAPTER XI-GENERAL PROVISIONS, PEER REVIEW, AND ADMINISTRATIVE SIMPLIFICATION/Part A-General Provisions/Sec. 1308.md

       * (ii) for each of fiscal years 2020 through 2021, the amount specified in paragraph (6) for each such fiscal year;

     * (B) the Virgin Islands shall not exceed—

-      * (i) except as provided in clause (ii), the sum of the amount provided in this subsection for the preceding fiscal year increased by the percentage increase referred to in subparagraph (A), rounded to the nearest $10,000; and
+      * (i) except as provided in clause (ii), the sum of the amount provided in this subsection for the preceding fiscal year increased by the percentage increase referred to in subparagraph (A), rounded to the nearest $10,000;

+      * (ii) for fiscal year 2020, $128,712,500; and

-      * (ii) for each of fiscal years 2020 through 2021, $126,000,000;
+      * (iii) for fiscal year 2021, $127,937,500;

     * (C) Guam shall not exceed—

-      * (i) except as provided in clause (ii), the sum of the amount provided in this subsection for the preceding fiscal year increased by the percentage increase referred to in subparagraph (A), rounded to the nearest $10,000; and
+      * (i) except as provided in clause (ii), the sum of the amount provided in this subsection for the preceding fiscal year increased by the percentage increase referred to in subparagraph (A), rounded to the nearest $10,000;

+      * (ii) for fiscal year 2020, $130,875,000; and

-      * (ii) for each of fiscal years 2020 through 2021, $127,000,000;
+      * (iii) for fiscal year 2021, $129,712,500;

     * (D) the Northern Mariana Islands shall not exceed—

-      * (i) except as provided in clause (ii), the sum of the amount provided in this subsection for the preceding fiscal year increased by the percentage increase referred to in subparagraph (A), rounded to the nearest $10,000; and
+      * (i) except as provided in clause (ii), the sum of the amount provided in this subsection for the preceding fiscal year increased by the percentage increase referred to in subparagraph (A), rounded to the nearest $10,000;

+      * (ii) for fiscal year 2020, $63,100,000; and

-      * (ii) for each of fiscal years 2020 through 2021, $60,000,000; and
+      * (iii) for fiscal year 2021, $62,325,000; and

     * (E) American Samoa shall not exceed—

-      * (i) except as provided in clause (ii), the sum of the amount provided in this subsection for the preceding fiscal year increased by the percentage increase referred to in subparagraph (A), rounded to the nearest $10,000; and
+      * (i) except as provided in clause (ii), the sum of the amount provided in this subsection for the preceding fiscal year increased by the percentage increase referred to in subparagraph (A), rounded to the nearest $10,000;

+      * (ii) for fiscal year 2020, $86,325,000; and

-      * (ii) for each of fiscal years 2020 through 2021, $84,000,000.
+      * (iii) for fiscal year 2021, $85,550,000.

 * For each fiscal year after fiscal year 2021, the total amount certified for Puerto Rico, the Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa under subsection (f) and this subsection for the fiscal year shall be determined as if the preceding subparagraphs were applied to each of fiscal years 2020 through 2021 without regard to clause (ii) of each such subparagraph.